 - Delivery without using the Dibble provided PowerPoints and all participant materials, such as the workbooks and in the case of Love Notes, the Colors Personality Inventory.

 The Dibble Institute is pleased to consult with you as you write your grant and after it has been awarded strategies to sustain your activities over time.
-We have demonstrated over nine years of a federal grant, how to bring relationship education cost-effectively to large numbers of youth by using existing community systems.
+We have demonstrated over our nine years of implementing a federal grant, how to bring relationship education cost-effectively to large numbers of youth by using existing community systems.

 Please email Kay Reed, Executive Director, at kayreed @ DibbleInstitute.org to set up a time to consult.